londonmeanswild/CS376/design-manifesto.md

 ---

 #### TLDR;
-being a sociology major has proven to be useful to my design process, because the five concepts below weren't earth-shattering new ideas.
-Instead, iterative design helped me refine what each of them means and meant.
+Being a sociology major has proven to be useful to my design process, because iterative design helped me refine the five ideas below.
+I've encountered every one of these in different settings.
+The iterative design process was an opportunity to see where tech, and human-centric problems I spend a lot of time thinking about, can meet.

 * there are ethical decisions to make in the design, testing, and implementation process
 * accessibility and equability are important, if people can't use your design it's worse than useless